CIA involvement in Contra cocaine trafficking: CIA report

 The CIA Inspector-General's report was issued in two volumes.
 The first one, "The California Story", was issued in a classified version on December 17, 1997, and in an unclassified version on January 29, 1998.
-The second volume, "The Contra Story," was issued in a classified version on April 27, 1998, and in an unclassified version on October 8, 1998.
+The second volume, "The Contra Story", was issued in a classified version on April 27, 1998, and in an unclassified version on October 8, 1998.

+In October 1996, Arlen Specter opened hearings that investigated the claims that the CIA was contributing to drug trafficking to fund the Nicaraguan Contras.
+Eden Pastora the Sandinista rebel leader turned Contra and eventual politician, claimed that he received payments from Oscar Danilo Blandón, who was a drug dealer in Southern California.
+He went on to claim that he received money from other traffickers in Miami during his time with the Contras, but that he did not know those contributing to the Contras were involved in illegal activities.

+According to Specter, Blandón testified in a closed-door session that he had started to traffic drugs in Southern California in 1981 to earn money for the Contras, and that Blandón did not contact the CIA, nor did the CIA have any involvement with Blandón's drug trafficking activities.

 According to the report, the Inspector-General's office (OIG) examined all information the agency had "relating to CIA knowledge of drug trafficking allegations in regard to any person directly or indirectly involved in Contra activities."
 It also examined "how CIA handled and responded to information regarding allegations of drug trafficking" by people involved in Contra activities or support.

 The first volume of the report found no evidence that "any past or present employee of CIA, or anyone acting on behalf of CIA, had any direct or indirect dealing" with Ross, Blandón, or Meneses or that any of the other figures mentioned in Dark Alliance were ever employed by or associated with or contacted by the agency.

 It found nothing to support the claim that "the drug trafficking activities of Blandón and Meneses were motivated by any commitment to support the Contra cause or Contra activities undertaken by CIA."
 It noted that Blandón and Meneses claimed to have donated money to Contra sympathizers in Los Angeles, but found no information to confirm that it was true or that the agency had heard of it.